MicrosoftDocs/azure-ai-docs/articles/search/search-howto-managed-identities-cosmos-db.md

 * For SQL collections, the connection string doesn't require "ApiKind".
 * For SQL collections, add "IdentityAuthType=AccessToken" to go through the _recommended_ approach, that is more secure and will work even if the account is configured to enforce role-based access as the only authentication method (that is, `"disableLocalAuth": true`)
+    * When using the Azure portal, `IdentityAuthType=AccessToken` gets appended automatically to connection string when identity based authentication is selected.
     * When using the REST API or the SDK, if this property isn't specified on the connection string, Azure AI Search defaults to using the _legacy_ approach.
-Azure portal appends this property to the connection string as the default.
 * For MongoDB collections, add "ApiKind=MongoDb" to the connection string and use a preview REST API.
 * For Gremlin graphs, add "ApiKind=Gremlin" to the connection string and use a preview REST API.